AadhithyaRaj/Mobile-Application-Development/lifecyclemethods/README.md

 ## PROGRAM:
 ```
-Program to print the text “Hello World”.
+Program to print the text “Activity cycle”.
 Developed by: KAUSHIK R
 Registeration Number :21222104007
 ```